 After the excitement of Christmas Eve and Christmas Day were over we usually felt breathless and disorientated, what with being up late and getting up early so as not to miss a thing!
 So, when gangs of boys and young men clattered up the yard early on St Stephen’s Day our whole house was caught off guard.
 Our parents quickly adjusted and flustered about, delighted at the spectacle.
 However, we children were overawed, shy and even a bit afraid.

-Their loud and sudden appearance gave us a shock because we lived up a short road linking the two parts of the parish and, apart from our houseful of children, there were only three other quiet houses there.
+Their loud and sudden appearance shocked us because we lived up a short road linking the two parts of the parish and, apart from our houseful of children, there were only three other quiet houses there.
 So, any unusual visits were surprising.

-Up the yard they came with great racket and clamour.
-They often had music- maybe a tin whistle or a fiddle and they sometimes travelled with a little dog garlanded with a paper ruffle.
+Up the yard they came with great racket and clamor.
+They often had music – maybe a tin whistle or a fiddle and they sometimes traveled with a little dog garlanded with a paper ruffle.
 But the get-up of the Boys themselves!
 They wore shabby old jackets and coats with bits of tinsel trailing their outfits.
-They often had some sort of face paint or an agaidh fidil on and they carried little holly bushes decorated with rags and coloured paper.
+They often had some sort of face paint or an agaidh fidil on and they carried little holly bushes decorated with rags and colored paper.